-As important as defining a target market is, being open to the idea that the market might change or expand is a vital mindset to keep.
+As important as defining a target market or customer persona is, being open to the idea that the market might change or expand is a vital mindset to keep.
 But that doesn’t have to change the standards you use to find your best clients.

 That’s the beauty of qualifying leads—it doesn’t prevent you from pivoting.

-The most significant difference between how we expanded into new areas and how most other people do it is that we were not chasing it.
+The most significant difference between how we expanded into new areas and how many other companies do it is that we were not chasing it.
 We were not trying to help everyone.
 The conversations came from referrals and introductions, and I used the same qualifying process as I always have.